wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     For an additional monthly cost, rather than using a direct SQL query, data can be optionally be imported by QuickSight using its <strong>SPICE</strong> (Super-fast, Parallel, In-memory Calculation Engine).
 This is a public pool columnar in-memory storage for use by all users within each region to rapidly perform advanced calculations and serve data.

     Amazon provides a "QuickSight mobile" app on iPhone and Android.

+    ### Types of data analysis

+    * Descriptive (what happened)
+    * Diagnostic (why did it happen) based on correlation and causation from drill-down
+    * Predictive (what is likely to happen)
+    * Prescriptive (do this) makes recommendations based on predictive analytics using data mining, statistics, modeling, machine learning, and artificial intelligence (AI) to make recommendations.
+    <br /><br />

+    <a target="_blank" href="https://www.linkedin.com/pulse/aws-grafana-opsramp/?trackingId=Uq5wW%2F%2FISsiwL%2B5FOHpkmw%3D%3D">Grafana SaaS AWS Integration</a> by OpsRamp

     <a name="Flow_Apps"></a>